michellewl/building_resilience/data/Readme.md

 * This folder contains all scripts and documentation needed to obtain the data used in this project

+## _What's in here?_

+- Datasets' short description
+- How to get these datasets
+- Exploration & cleaning procedures to datasets

 ## _Datasets_

 Our project contains multiple datasets, namely: